Buffalo County, Wisconsin

 0.00 - 7.44

-Condition has improved over time.
+Condition has improved over time; water is not impaired.

 NotesJoos Valley Creek was included in the Waumandee Creek Priority Watershed project area where several types of management practices were implemented, including manure storage facilities, livestock crossings, and streambank fencing and stabilization.
 These practices resulted in a statistically significant reduction in suspended solids concentrations and increase in habitat condition.
 A total suspended solids (TSS) Total Maximum Daily Load (TMDL) report was approved by EPA in 2003 that addresses the degraded habitat impairment.
 Post-implementation assessment reports document recovery of this stream's habitat quality (Wang, Lyons, and Kanehl, 2002) and decreased TSS concentrations (USGS, unpublished draft).